-This old-fashioned pimento cheese dip recipe will take you back in time!
-Quick to make, it's ready in 5 minutes and you only need 5 ingredients!
+This old fashioned pimento cheese recipe will take you back in time!
+Quick and easy to make, it's ready in 5 minutes and you only need 5 ingredients!
+Serve it as a dip or a spread, it's a homemade classic!

-How does this simple combination of cheddar cheese and pimentos create such a magical flavor?
+How does this simple combination of cheddar cheese and pimento create such a magical flavor?
 Someone please explain it to me.
 Maybe it's the mayonnaise...yes, probably the mayonnaise.

-I wanted to make a pimento cheese dip recipe that is what I would consider traditional, authentic, old-fashioned, whatever you want to call it.
+I wanted to make a southern pimento cheese dip recipe that is what I would consider traditional, authentic, old-fashioned, whatever you want to call it.
 Make it the way I grew up eating it.
 And that means it's made without cream cheese!
+Shocking, I know.

 Jump to:

-- How to serve homemade pimento cheese dip
+- How to serve old-fashioned pimento cheese dip

 - More southern food recipes